-Do we offer a master degree in athletic training?
+Do we offer a masters degree in Athletic Training?

 Is a thesis required for graduation in the MA in Kinesiology Program?

 A thesis is one of three tracks offered in the MA in Kinesiology Program.
-Student may complete a thesis or may opt to complete a master project or a comprehensive examination.
-Students concurrently serving as graduate assistants typically enroll for academic internship units (paid working experience in athletic training).
+Students may choose to complete a thesis, a project or a comprehensive examination.
+Students concurrently serving as graduate assistants (paid working experience in athletic training) typically enroll for academic internship units.
 Opportunities for independent studies are also available.

-We offer a variety of paid opportunities for graduate students, some of which include waivers for tuition and fees and stipends ranging $8,000 to $10,000 per nine month period.
-Each year, the Fresno State Department of Athletics offers 6 to 8 graduate interns which involve work with the athletic programs at Fresno State.
-This is excellent work experience which includes supervision of students in our accredited athletic training education program.
-The Department of Kinesiology also offers teaching assistantships and has contracts with local high schools for athletic trainers.
+Fresno State Athletics offers a variety of paid opportunities for graduate students, some of which include waivers for tuition and fees and stipends ranging $8,000 to $12,000 per ten-month period.
+Graduate Assistants must be accepted into the graduate program and complete a masters degree while gaining valuable experience in Athletics.
+Interns typically do not complete coursework while holding these positions.
+These experiences may include supervision of students in our accredited athletic training program.
+The Department of Kinesiology also offers teaching assistantships.